Presented by AugustVine, Shyla Raven, FelinaSeline, and Suki

 Many Wiccans choose to practice their spirituality as solitary practitioners, others seek a group ritual experience.
 Not all who desire group ritual experience are members of a coven or other group to fulfill that need.
 WiCoM tries to meet the needs of these members by sponsoring group celebrations of the eight sabbats.

-WiCoM is governed by an Executive Board made up of an Elders' Representative, a Teachers' Representative and a General Representative, who are advised by our May Queen, Green Man and Fool, and assisted by the Treasurer and Secretary.
+WiCoM is governed by an Executive Board made up of an Elders' Representative, a Teachers' Representative and a General Representative, who are advised by our May Queen, Green Man and Fool, and assisted by the Treasurer, Secretary and Webcrafter.
 The operations of the Church are overseen by four Trustees, and the books are periodically independently audited.
 We are required by our bylaws to convene a minimum of four meetings, or "moots," each year to formally conduct the Church's business.
 All moots are open to the public and public participation is welcome.
 Dues-paid members of at least Voting Membership level may vote at the General Moot.
 Church-recognized Elders and Teachers have voting rights at their respective moots.
 Moots are scheduled consecutively: General, Teachers, Elders, and Executive.

 The next round of moots is scheduled for: